ligato/docs/docs/plugins/vpp-plugins.md

 **KV Data Store**

-Put the BD configuration data into an etcd data store using the [bridge domain key][key-reference].
+Put the BD configuration data into an etcd data store using the [bridge domain key][vpp-key-reference].

 Example Data: